Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Noble Park has 87 active public transport stops, all of which are bus stops.
 These stops are served by 17 different routes that together facilitate 3,531 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents typically residing 242 meters from the nearest stop.
-As a predominantly residential zone, most commuters travel outwards.
-Cars remain the primary mode of transportation at 82%, while trains are used by 11% of residents.
-On average, there are 1.2 vehicles per dwelling.
+The area's transport accessibility is considered good, with residents on average located 242 meters from their nearest transport stop.
+As a predominantly residential region, most residents commute outward.
+Cars remain the primary mode of transportation for these residents at an 82% rate, while trains are used by 11%.
+On average, there are 1.2 vehicles per dwelling in Noble Park.

-According to the 2021 Census, 14.5% of residents work from home, which may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 504 trips per day, translating to roughly 40 weekly trips per stop.
+According to the 2021 Census, 14.5% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 504 trips per day, equating to approximately 40 weekly trips per individual stop.

 Frequently Asked Questions - Transport